James Murray (architect): Career

 The north range or quarter of Linlithgow Palace had collapsed in 1607.
 In February 1619 Murray received permission to demolish part of the remaining masonry adjacent to the north-west corner.
 November 1619 there was a dispute amongst his workforce at Linlithgow, the Privy Council of Scotland intervened and the mason John Service was imprisoned in the Tolbooth of Edinburgh, and ten other masons were ordered to work for Murray under the conditions he set.
 Murray was asked by the Privy Council to calculate how much lead would be needed to cover the roof of the new north range at Linlithgow, and he arranged to buy 3,000 stone weight of lead from an Edinburgh merchant.

-In 1620 he was asked to investigate the scheme of Emanuell Meether who wanted to set up a glass manufactuary in Edinburgh, and subsequently joined a commission to judge glass made at Wemyss.
+In 1620 he was asked to investigate the scheme of Emanuell Meether who wanted to set up a glass manufactory in Edinburgh, and subsequently joined a commission to judge glass made at Wemyss.

 The accounts mention that Murray and the gardener William Watts were responsible for "platting and contriving his Majesty's new garden and orchard" at Stirling Castle in 1629.
 The garden includes a surviving octagonal mount called the King's Knot.

-Murray drew up plans for Parliament House in Edinburgh in 1633, and the building was constructed to his design over the following years.
-As Master of Works he was also in charge of works at Linlithgow Palace, the reconstruction of Holyrood Palace prior to the coronation of Charles I, and additions to the Great Hall at Edinburgh Castle.
+Murray drew up plans for Parliament House in Edinburgh in 1633, and the building was constructed to his design over the following years, finally being completed in 1639.
+As Master of Works, he was also in charge of works at Linlithgow Palace, the reconstruction of Holyrood Palace prior to the coronation of Charles I, and additions to the Great Hall at Edinburgh Castle.
 He is said to be the principal designer of Malleny House in Balerno, although the house was not completed until after his death.

 In 1633, at the coronation of Charles I, Murray was knighted.
 He died in December of the following year.